Johnson & Goldrich, PC

 All individuals receiving court supervision for a mandatory insurance offense under authority Section 3-707 of the Illinois Vehicle Code are required by law to file proof of financial responsibility insurance (SR-22 certificate) with the Office of the Secretary of State.
 Individuals receiving three or more convictions for mandatory insurance violations also are required to file.

-If you have recently requested an Illinois Drivers License Reinstatement Hearing, there are several things you will need to know before you are able to get back on the road.
+If you have recently requested an Illinois Drivers License Reinstatement Hearing, there are several things you will need to know before you can get back on the road.
 Due to your recent driving offenses, you should expect a significant change in your car insurance coverage.

 How Long Will I Have SR-22 Insurance?